 1 Pathway Elective in Social Sciences / Humanities 2 | 1 | |

 1 Capstone course.
+Capstone projects are required for all concentrators.
+The Capstone is intended to challenge you with an opportunity to synthesize at a high level of achievement the knowledge and understanding you have gained by concentrating in Architecture.
 Capstone projects embrace many possibilities.
-You can perfect a seminar paper or design project.
+You can perfect a studio project or seminar paper in which you have developed a strong interest.
 You can participate in a graduate seminar to which the instructor has admitted you.
-You can take an additional studio course.
-You can develop work that you do as an architectural intern or research assistant in the context of an independent study course.
+You can develop work that you do as a museum or gallery intern.
 You might work on an archaeological excavation.
+You can participate in the Honors Program.
 Beyond these opportunities, the Department is open to other approaches.
-You should work with a faculty sponsor and with your concentration advisor to decide what will work best for you. | 1 | |
+Capstones are often completed under the auspices of an independent study course.
+But a capstone may be completed under the umbrella of an existing course.
+All capstone’s must be discussed with and approved by a faculty sponsor and your concentration advisor. | 1 | |

 Total Credits | 12 |

-1 | A maximum of four credits may be allowed for courses taken at other universities (transfer credits or from study abroad) or courses on architectural subjects taken in other departments.
-No concentration credit will be granted for AP/A-level scores. |
+A maximum of four credits may be allowed for courses taken at other universities (transfer credits or from study abroad) or courses on architectural subjects taken in other departments.
+No concentration credit will be granted for AP/A-level scores.

-2 | Electives should be chosen in consultation with your concentration advisor. |
+Electives should be chosen in consultation with your concentration advisor.

 Honors